nephio-project/docs/content/en/_index.md

 {{% blocks/section type="row" %}}

 {{% blocks/feature icon="fas fa-rocket" title="R1" %}}
 Welcome to the R1 release of Nephio.
-Please use the documenation links below to learn more about Nephio R1, or checkout our [Learning Nephio with R1](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series, which includes a [demo video](https://youtu.be/mFl71sy2Pdc) and short articles about different aspects of Nephio R1.
+Please use the documentation links below to learn more about Nephio R1, or checkout our [Learning Nephio with R1](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series, which includes a [demo video](https://youtu.be/mFl71sy2Pdc) and short articles about different aspects of Nephio R1.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-wikipedia-w" title="Wiki" %}}
-Mass amount of developer inofrmation is available in the [wiki](https://wiki.nephio.org/).
+Mass amount of developer information is available in the [wiki](https://wiki.nephio.org/).
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fas fa-balance-scale-right" title="Charter" %}}